xmfbit/warpctc-caffe/README.md

 ./examples/warpctc_captcha/train.sh
 ```

-Have a cup of coffee when tranning!
+Have a cup of coffee when training!

 ## Demo results

 I ran the demo for several times and the model can converge finally.
-The accuracy of the model is not too high, but enough to prove the power of the naive 2-layer lstm network.
+The accuracy of the model is not too high, but enough to prove the power of the naive 2-layer lstm network trained with CTC loss.

 ![trainning loss result](/docs/images/captcha/train_loss.png)
 ![test loss result](/docs/images/captcha/test_loss.png)